 Months of entry

-This certificate presents a framework for looking at the origins of all kinds of conflict - from civil wars to community disturbances - and introduces the theory, policy and practice of intervention.
-It explores the nature of development from an international perspective, and is relevant to work in a wide range of contexts, including humanitarian or military agencies, post-war support operations, and conflict resolution around gender, class or ethnicity.
+This certificate presents a framework for looking at the origins of all kinds of conflict - from civil wars to community disturbances - and explores the theory, policy and practice of intervention.
+You'll investigate the nature of development primarily from an international perspective.
+It is relevant to work in a wide range of contexts, including humanitarian or military agencies, post-war support operations, and conflict resolution around gender, class or ethnicity.

 You will need a computer with internet access to study for this qualification.
 For most OU qualifications a Microsoft Windows (new since 2007), Apple Mac (OS X 10.6 or later) or Linux computer should be adequate.
 However, some qualifications require more specific IT equipment, in which case you will need additional software to use an Apple Mac or Linux computer.
 A detailed technical specification for your modules will be made available when you register.
 Please note, technical specifications do change over time to match computer developments and the way we teach.